 The Major in History also offers courses in public history (such as the National Parks, documentary films, and historic preservation), a Social Studies Teaching concentration, and as of Spring 2021, a new concentration in Digital and Public History, which gives students the opportunity to apply twenty-first century tools and technologies to understand and interpret the past.

-The History major is designed for students to enlarge their knowledge about the past, improve their ability to think logically and critically, and sharpen their powers of written and oral expression.
+The Major in History is designed to enlarge students' knowledge about the past, improve their ability to think logically and critically, and sharpen their powers of written and oral expression.
 It is an outstanding choice for students planning further professional study in law, medicine, ministry, academia, business, and many other fields.

-- Ability to analyze and interpret historical materials, such as documents, artifacts, and images
+- Analyze and interpret historical materials, such as documents, material artifacts, and images;

-- Ability to engage in chronological reasoning to understand causation and change over time
+- Engage in chronological reasoning to understand causation and change over time;

-- Ability to examine critically how people in the past understood their own history, in scholarly works and in popular forms such as myths or commemorations
+- Examine critically how people in the past understood their own history in scholarly works and in popular forms such as myths, memorials, and other public commemorations;

-- Ability to interpret, write, and speak about the past using evidence and according to the standards and expectations of the historical discipline, including honest use of evidence, openness to multiple perspectives, and historical empathy
+- Interpret, write, and speak about the past using evidence and according to the standards and expectations of the historical discipline, including honest use of evidence, openness to multiple perspectives, and historical empathy; and

 - Government official in foreign service, national security, military, cultural resources management, and other areas;